Han Liu @ Computer Science, Northwestern University

 Currrent Research

-My primary research interest is AI-enabled computational experiments, which exploits massive computational experiments (a term coined by David Donoho, Hatef Monajemi, Victoria Stodden) as a lens to explore data science, machine intelligence and decision making.
-To make progress, I examine this with the point of view provided by the twin windows of modern artificial intelligence and computer systems.
-Modern artificial intelligence provides a unified framework which combines uncertainty and logical structure to model complex, real-world phenomena, while computer systems implement the learning algorithms with the highest performance guarantees.
-Together they provide a powerful tool to explore complex interactions among a large number of variables, which has important applications in modern sciences.
+My primary research interest is large foundation models and generative AI, which exploits large neural network models pre-trained on massive amount of unlabeled datasets, then adapted to a wide variety of downstream tasks.
+To make progress, I examine this with the point of view provided by the twin windows of statistical machine learning and computer systems.
+Statistical machine learning provides a unified framework which combines uncertainty and logical structure to model complex, real-world phenomena, while computer systems implement the learning algorithms with the highest performance guarantees.
+Together they provide a powerful tool to build, deploy and risk manage large foundation models.
 Success on this research has the potential to revolutionarize the foundation of modern science, engineering, and business.

 Post Pic